christian berstart brut

 Royal Robertson

-Royal Robertson spent most of his life in Louisiana with his wife and eleven children.
-A sign painter by training, his paranoid schizophrenia triggers in him a prodigious creative fever.
-Ethereal ascents, portraits of deities, futuristic architectures alike “show houses” of a world to come, it is as if he had descended from his planet, carrying his own Tablets of Law.
+“Prophet” Royal Robertson spent most of his life in Louisiana with his wife and eleven children.
+Trained as a sign painter, his paranoid schizophrenia triggers his a prodigious creative fever.
+Ethereal ascents, portraits of deities, futuristic architectures alike “show houses” of a world to come, it is as if he had descended from his planet, carrying his own Tablets of Stone.
 Featured in countless international collections, such as the Smithsonian Museum of American Art (USA) or the Musée national d’Art moderne (Pompidou), his work was presented in 2018-19 in the travelling exhibition Into The Unknown, produced by the Barbican (London) and curated by Patrick Gyger.

 More